Santa Clara DUI Accident Victim Lawyers

 Internal Organ Injuries

-Most traffic accidents injure organs such as the lungs, kidneys, and spleen.
+Some traffic accidents cause injuries to vital organs such as the lungs, kidneys, and spleen.
 These types of bodily injuries could result in internal bleeding and other life-threatening complications.

 Burns

 Cars may also explode and catch fire in catastrophic accidents.
 As a result, trapped occupants or pedestrians within the vicinity could incur burn wounds.
-These injuries are extremely painful for the victims, and they have a high possibility of getting disfigured because of the scars.
+These injuries can be extremely painful for the victims and may result in scarring and disfigurement.

 Wrongful Death

 A devastating DUI accident in Santa Clara could result in wrongful death.
-In this case, the victim’s loved ones can file a claim for the deceased victim.
+In this case, the victim’s loved ones can file a claim for the deceased.

 - Medical bills